Noel Kampton

 Noel Michael Kampton (born April 2, 2000) is a Filipino beach and indoor volleyball player.
-He is currently playing for the De La Salle Green Archers in the UAAP.
+He last played for the Criss Cross King Crunchers of the Spikers' Turf.

 Career

+High school

+Kampton played for the Perpetual Junior Altas boys' volleyball team in the NCAA volleyball championship.
+In four years, Kampton won three NCAA Juniors Indoor Volleyball titles and one Beach Volleyball title.

 Collegiate

+Kampton committed to the De La Salle Green Spikers in 2020, mainly due to coach Arnold Laniog being part of the staff whom he had known since his elementary days.

-Kampton was supposedly playing for the De La Salle Green Archers in UAAP Season 83 but due to the COVID-19 pandemic, the tournament was canceled.
+Kampton was supposed to debut for the De La Salle in UAAP Season 83 but due to the COVID-19 pandemic, the tournament was canceled.

 In UAAP Season 84, he made his first game appearance with the De La Salle Green Archers beach volleyball where he and his teammate Vince Maglinao won the bronze medal.

 In UAAP Season 85, he made his first game appearance in the UAAP collegiate indoor volleyball with the De La Salle Green Archers.
 His team placed in 4th after losing to FEU in the first round of stepladder semifinals.